-CONSTANT LAW WITHHOLDING ELASTICITIES

 Calendar Quarter Long-Run Elasticity Standard Error

 Quarter 1 1.28 0.023

-Quarter 2 1.23 0.027
+Quarter 2 1.23 0.026

-Quarter 3 1.22 0.027
+Quarter 3 1.22 0.026

-Quarter 4 1.22 0.026
+Quarter 4 1.22 0.025

-Percent change in withhold ing resulting from a one percent change e in wages.

 The second method similarly regresses withholding on wages, but references the top marginal New York State withholding tax table rate to capture the influence of major law changes.
 In this specification, the log-levels of withholding, the log-levels of wages, and the top marginal withholding rates are differenced with the same quarter of the prior year.
-Short-run dynamics are captured by including a lagged value of the dependent variable.
-The model is estimated using quarterly data starting in 1976 and running through the second quarter of 2013.
+Short-run dynamics are captured by including a lagged value of the dependent variable, and major series outliers are addressed through the use of indicator ("dummy") variables.
+The model is estimated using quarterly data starting in 1976 and running through the second quarter of 2014.
 All independent variables are statistically significant at the 5 percent level or better.